voyagen/com.voyagen.n8n/README.md

 - Trigger n8n workflows from Homey flows.
 - Autocomplete for n8n workflows in the Homey flow editor.
 - Support for various webhook authentication methods (Basic, JWT, Header).
+- Multi-language support for the app interface and settings, including English, German, French, Spanish, Italian, Portuguese, Dutch, and Polish.

 ## Installation